Communication Sciences and Disorders M.S.

 2. Students must adhere to the American Speech-Language and Hearing Association Code of Ethics and guide for professional practices and the state of Georgia's rules and regulations governing the practice of speech-language pathology.
 The program provides copies of, and instruction in, all of these policies.
 Students who violate these rules and regulations will be dismissed from the program and are ineligible for readmission.

 3. Graduate coursework and clinical practicum are completed simultaneously over five consecutive semesters, which includes summer.
 Students are admitted as full-time.
 If the student is not enrolled for two consecutive semesters, that student must reapply for admission.

-4. Students must complete the program within seven years.
+4. Students must complete the program within five years.

-5. Students who do not complete the program in seven years must reapply for admission.
+5. Students who do not complete the program in five years must reapply for admission.
 Those students must begin to meet the program requirements in effect at the time of readmission.
-For clarification, refer to Readmission Procedures C.1-3.
+For clarification, refer to Readmission Procedures.